Tilakraj0308/SpamClassifier/README.md

 ## ⚡️ Introduction

-This is a simple Machine learning project made using logistic regression model.
+This is a simple Machine learning project made using Multilayer Perceptron (Neural Network).
 It classifies every example email body into either "Ham" or "Spam".

 dataset used --> [Kaggle-Spam-collection-dataset](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset)